shahidcodes/freecodecamp-ds-and-algorithms.js/queues.md

 1. Basic Queue
 2. Priority Queue

-above both can be then has two types based on it's behaviour -
+above both can be then have two types based on it's behaviour -

 1. Fifo queue- First in first out queue
 2. Lifo queue - Last in first out